newjersey/innovation.nj.gov/content/_playbooks/pre-launch-checklist.md

 order: 8
 ---

-Here is a handy checklist to make sure all tasks are done and requirements in order before your campaign is pushed live:
+Here is a handy checklist to make sure all needed tasks are done and requirements organized before your campaign is pushed live:

 <div class="width-full padding-top-2">
     <form class="usa-form-large">